 A selection of works from Milton Brutten and Helen Herrick’s remarkable collection of contemporary art, including works by Vito Acconci, Al Held, Bill Jensen, Robert Smithson and Michelle Stuart.
 Curated by Dianne Perry Vanderlip.

 October 1 - November 12, 1976

-This exhibition is an exploration of the intimate teacher-colleague-student relationship that existed between John Sloan and Robert Henri while they were sharing studios, plays, parties and ideas in Philadelphia.
+An exploration of the intimate teacher-colleague-student relationship that existed between John Sloan and Robert Henri while they were sharing studios, plays, parties and ideas in Philadelphia.
 Curated by Dianne Perry Vanderlip.

 16 PROJECTS / 4 ARTISTS

-This cooperative workshop and exhibition program consisted of sending four prominent contemporary artists to each of four schools during the 1976-77 academic year.
+This cooperative workshop and exhibition program consisted of sending four prominent contemporary artists to four schools during the 1976-77 academic year.
 The four institutions included California State University at Long Beach; Moore College of Art; University Kentucky Lexington; and Wright State University.
 During their one-week residences, each artist involved students, faculty and members of the community in an activity of their own design.